R09722akaBennett/Side_Project/CustomerSegmentation-Using K-Means Clustering/read.md

 # Business Objective:
 1. We want to understand the customers like who can be easily converge [Target Customers] so that the sense can be given to marketing team and plan the strategy accordingly.
-2.To find the most valuable customer for brand
+2. To find the most valuable customer for brand

 # Brand
 Women Shoes